 Hopefully, you will be thrilled at your GCSE results and can go and celebrate with your friends and family.
-Yet, there will be many pupils who are disappointed when they open their envelope.
+Yet, there will be many pupils who are disappointed when they open their envelopes.
 If you are one of these pupils, don’t panic.
 Whisper it in the streets – disappointing GCSE results do not, in any way, rob you of the opportunities to enjoy future success in your education and career.
 Yes, it is always unpleasant to discover that you have underperformed in exams.
 But you can turn GCSE disappointment into opportunity.
+Read this blog to discover how.

 Tip 1 – Don’t compare!